umer-sheikh/bird-whisperer/README.md

 </br>

 ## Dataset :page_with_curl:
-We have performed experiments on the following bird calls classification dataset: [BirdCLEF 2023](https://www.kaggle.com/competitions/birdclef-2023)&nbsp;
+We have performed experiments on the bird calls classification dataset: [BirdCLEF 2023](https://www.kaggle.com/competitions/birdclef-2023).

-We provide instructions for downloading and processing the dataset used by our method in the [DATASET.md](/birdclef_preprocess/DATASET.md).
+We provide instructions for downloading and processing the dataset used by our method in the [DATASET.md](/birdclef-preprocess/DATASET.md).

 All files after downloading and preprocessing should be placed in a directory named `birdclef2023-dataset` and the path of this directory should be specified in the variable `DATASET_ROOT` in the shell [scripts](/scripts/).
 The directory structure should be as follows: